TheTalentCat/website/_posts/2020/February/2020-02-22-Syllogisms, katas, and triple kicks.md

 - Minor premise (ps) -- A proposition with the subject of the conclusion.
 - Major premise (PP)-- A proposition with the predicate of the conclusion.

-Both premises will share a common middle term (MT), which is how they hold hands.
-Or spar.
-However you wanna look at it.
+Both premises will share a common middle term (MT).
+Think of the MT as their mutual friend in the middle.

 Just so you know, the MT and the Conk don't hang out.